sigstore/ruby-sigstore/README.md

 > :warning: Still under developement, not ready for production use yet!

 This rubygems plugin enables both developers to sign gem files and users to verify the origin of a gem.
-It wraps around the main gem command to allow a level of seamless intergration with gem build and install operations.
+It wraps around the main gem command to allow a level of seamless integration with gem build and install operations.

 ## Installation